A kinetic approach to consensus-based segmentation of biomedical images: Modelling consensus dynamics

-where $\chi(\cdot)$ is a characteristic function and defines the bounded confidence interaction scheme, and $\alpha>0$ is a suitable scaling constant measuring that contribution of each interaction.
-Generally, it is assumed $\alpha = 1/N$ such that, if $X = [-1,1]$ and $\Delta =2$ the system converges towards the mean $\bar x = \frac{1}{N}\sum_{j=1}^N x_j(t)$.
-Furthermore, it has been proved that the HK model converges to a steady configuration where the initial states are grouped in a finite number of clusters, see~\cite{blondel2010continuous,canuto12,MT14}.
+Furthermore, since the interaction function $\chi(|x_j-x_i|\leq \Delta)\geq 0$, it has been proved that the HK model converges to a steady configuration where the initial states are grouped in a finite number of clusters, see~\cite{blondel2010continuous,canuto12,MT14}.
 In Figure~\ref{fig:0} we show the dynamics of a system of $N = 100$ particles according to the HK model for different values of the threshold $\Delta>0$.
 We may easily observe how multiple clusters appear for small values of $\Delta>0$.